megakarlach/HL2reUpdate/README.md

   To workaround this bug, launch the game with -dxlevel 95, configure your video settings, save it (by clicking OK), then exit the game, remove the launch options, launch the game again, if your video settings was reset again, just configuring it again, then save it, try to relaunch just to make sure, if video settings doesn't reset to low quality, low textures or DX8, then you are good to go.

+# How to install/update patch?
+1. Run Installer > Next
+2. Read stuff carefully if needed (as it's include details about new version, or duplication of README which you can ignore) then Agree
+3. Select the game install folder, Example: C:\Program Files (x86)\Steam\steamapps\common\Half-Life 2 Update
+3b.
+For those who don't know where Steam and the game is installed, go to Steam Library > right click Half-Life 2 Update > Properties > Local Files > Browse...
+4. Install (make sure the game is closed)
+5. Launch it, you are basically done!
+6. (optional) If you want to install the custom Orange-themed Gamepad UI with Verdana & Trebuchet MS font (looks similar to the console version), put the VPK file into hl2\custom folder (if it doesn't exist, create it).

 # LICENSE (ignore)